 Mouth-watering eh?
-Leh has some amazing stay options too, in case you are eager to pay a visit and try the Ladakhi cuisine yourself.
+As said above, Leh has some amazing stay options too, in case you are eager to pay a visit and try the Ladakhi cuisine yourself.
 Do plan a trip soon.
 Life, as we know it, is very short, and the more you travel, the better.

 - Snaps from Lonavala – A captivating photo-blog - December 17, 2016

 - India Surf Festival 2016 - October 27, 2016

 - OYO StayOut – Anytime, Anywhere, Any Price Stays - October 22, 2016